tholman/the-indie-web/content/posts/2020-03-28-origami-study.md

 ---
 date: "2020-03-28T11:00:00Z"
-title: Origami with JavaScript, an amazing study of color and folds.
+title: Origami with JavaScript.
+An amazing study of color and folds.
 category: art
 more: "More like this?"
 tags: [code, generative art, dat.gui]